tsraycheva/physical_exam_app/README.md

 http://localhost:8080/swagger-ui/index.html

 ## The next steps will be creating
-1.postman collection with possible requests
+1. unit tests for test coverage (in progress)
-2.unit tests for test coverage
+2. postman collection with possible requests